Benchmarking Study 2025: sustainability, digital transformation and skills drive Made in Italy

 Sustainability as a strategic lever:

-• Access new markets
+• Accessing new markets

-• Response to growing customer demands
+• Meeting growing customer demands

-• Increase business resilience and reputation
+• Increase resilience and corporate reputation

 Human Resources: skills as a competitive factor, but governance is not yet mature

-Investment in training: signs of change
+Investments in training: signs of change

-Companies" training priorities:
+Companies’ training priorities:

-• Technical Skills (88%)
+• Technical skills (88%)

 • Soft skills (77%)